 Many short-term plans have separate requirements for each member of your family, so it is essential to make sure that each one of them will be covered.
 If you have dependent children who are younger than age 19, contact the Oregon Health Plan at 800-359-9817 (toll-free) for an application packet.

-Under Oregon law, short-term health plans can only be issued for three months at a time, and cannot be renewed for at least 60 days.
+Under Oregon law, short-term health plans can only be issued for three months at a time, including renewals.
+A new policy cannot be issued by an insurer to a customer within 60 days of expiration of a policy previously issued by the insurer to the policyholder.

 Before buying a short-term plan, review the exclusions, ask questions, and make sure you understand how limited it can be.
 It is necessary to understand all the risks before buying a short-term health insurance plan.